Multicast Scheduling over Multiple Channels: A Distribution-Embedding Deep Reinforcement Learning Method: System Model and Problem Formulation

-{\textbf{Request matrix:}} We update the {\it request matrix} in the following two cases: \begin{itemize} \item If the $n$\ts{th} message is selected for multicasting in the beginning of the $t$\ts{th} time slot, i.e., $b_n(t)=1$, only $q_n(t)$ new requests will be left in the request buffer in the beginning of the next time slot.
-Hence, $\bm{q}_n(t+1)=[q_n(t),0,\cdots,0]^T$; \item If the $n$\ts{th} message is not selected for multicasting, the buffered requests in the beginning of the next time slot contain both the previously buffered ones and the newly arrived ones. \end{itemize} To summary, we have
+{\textbf{Request matrix:}} We update the request matrix in the following two cases: \begin{itemize} \item If the $n$\ts{th} message is selected for multicasting at the $t$\ts{th} time slot, i.e., $b_n(t)=1$, all the previously stored requests in the $n$\ts{th} request buffer will be served and only $q_n(t)$ new requests that arrive within the $t$\ts{th} time slot will be stored in the first entry of the $n$\ts{th} request buffer; \item If the $n$\ts{th} message is not selected for multicasting, the previously stored requests in the $n$\ts{th} request buffer will be delayed for one more time slot, and thus all the entries of $\bm{q}_n(t)$ will move one-entry rightward.
+Meanwhile, $q_n(t)$ new requests will be stored in the first entry of the $n$\ts{th} request buffer. \end{itemize} To summary, we have